rjmaller/portfolio/README.md

 # Data Science Portfolio of R Jeremiah Maller
-This repository contains a portfolio of recent data science projects completed by R Jeremiah Maller for academic and self-learning purposes.
+This repository contains a portfolio of recent data science projects completed for academic and self-learning purposes.
 Presented in the form of iPython notebooks and R markdown files.

-- [Resume of R Jeremiah Maller](https://github.com/rjmaller/portfolio/blob/master/Resume%20%20-%20R%20Jeremiah%20Maller.pdf): If you like what you see, and would like to chat with me about the portfolio, work opportunities, or collaboration, email me at rjmaller@gmail.com
+- [Resume](https://github.com/rjmaller/portfolio/blob/master/Resume%20%20-%20R%20Jeremiah%20Maller.pdf): If you like what you see, and would like to chat about the portfolio, work opportunities, or collaboration, email rjmaller@gmail.com

 ## Contents